jdddog/diary-api/README.md

 ## Development

-diary-api is implemented with [Coffeescript](http://coffeescript.org/), it has several dependencies which are used to manage the project and compile `UoACalendarClient.coffee` into a standalone browser library.
+diary-api is implemented with [Coffeescript](http://coffeescript.org/), it has several dependencies which are used to manage the project and compile `DiaryClient.coffee` into a standalone browser library.

 * [Node.js](https://nodejs.org/en/): npm is used to install dependencies.
-* [browserify](http://browserify.org/) and [coffeeify](https://www.npmjs.com/package/coffeeify): Used to compile `UoACalendarClient.coffee` into a standalone browser JavaScript library.
+* [browserify](http://browserify.org/) and [coffeeify](https://www.npmjs.com/package/coffeeify): Used to compile `DiaryClient.coffee` into a standalone browser JavaScript library.
 * [jsdoc](http://usejsdoc.org/): Generate source code documentation.

 The following instructions explain how to setup your development environment.
 [WebStorm](https://www.jetbrains.com/webstorm/) is the recommended JavaScript IDE to use with the project, a file watcher is included which automatically compiles Coffeescript into JavaScript.